visionxiang/awesome-co-saliency-detection/README.md

-# awesome-co-saliency-detection
+# Awesome Co-Saliency Detection

 A curated collection of co-saliency detection, including co-salient object detection, which will be kept updated.

 ❗Updated 2022-05.